-So long as any Bonds remain outstanding, Uruguay will maintain a principal paying agent in the United Kingdom and a registrar in New York City for that series and maintain in New York City an office or agency where notices and demands to or upon Uruguay in respect of the Bonds or of the indenture may be served.
+So long as any bonds remain outstanding, Uruguay will maintain a principal paying agent in London, England and a registrar in New York City for that series and maintain in New York City an office or agency where notices and demands to or upon Uruguay in respect of the bonds or of the indenture may be served.
 Uruguay has initially designated the corporate trust office of the trustee as the agency for each such purpose and as the place where the Register will be maintained.